 The Paradigm 4 also got an upgrade to the knit upper, to make the shoe more durable.
 The improvement to the mesh provided better airflow and added support and structure to the top of the shoe.

-The toe box on these shoes is also made to provide more room and allow your toes to stretch out naturally, making your feet more comfortable in these shoes for long periods of time.
+The toe box on these shoes is also made to provide more room and allow your toes to splay out naturally, making your feet more comfortable over long periods of time.
 More toe stability improves control and minimizes strain on the legs while standing.

 - Extra cushion for improved comfort